Say hi to part five of our “how to write a brief” series, where we’re looking at how to write a marketing brief.

 So, if you’ve got your cuppa ready, let’s get cracking!

-What Makes a Marketing Brief Different to a Branding Brief?
+What is a Marketing Brief?

 Unlike a branding brief where you will be starting to create a brand from scratch, or a rebranding brief where you may be looking to freshen up or totally overhaul your brand – a marketing brief is quite simply a guideline for your marketing campaign.